zephyrproject-rtos/trusted-firmware-m/docs/platform/arm/rss/rss_provisioning.rst

 VM0.
 This bundle contains the keys and also code to perform the provisioning such as a driver for the LCM, and a function to randomly generate the HUK via the CryptoCell TRNG.
 The chip must then enter secure provisioning mode by setting the SP_ENABLE register.
-This causes a reset (but does not clear the RSS SRAMs), and allows access to the RTL key by exporting it to the KMU, though in secure provisioning mode the ability to debug the RSS is disabled, to prevent disclosure of the decrypted provisioning bundle values.
-The RSS will then decrypt and authenticate the bundle using the RTL key.
+This causes a reset (but does not clear the RSE SRAMs), and allows access to the RTL key by exporting it to the KMU, though in secure provisioning mode the ability to debug the RSE is disabled, to prevent disclosure of the decrypted provisioning bundle values.
+The RSE will then decrypt and authenticate the bundle using the RTL key.
 Under TCI mode the RTL key is zeroed, the bundle generation tool must use a zeroed key to encrypt and sign the bundle.
-Once the CM provisioning bundle has been unpacked, the RSS will execute the code which will provision the CM provisioning data into OTP.
-The RSS must be cold-reset, which will disable secure provisioning mode.
+Once the CM provisioning bundle has been unpacked, the RSE will execute the code which will provision the CM provisioning data into OTP.
+The RSE must be cold-reset, which will disable secure provisioning mode.
 If ``TFM_DUMMY_PROVISIONING`` is enabled the reset will happen automatically, else the external provisioning device should read the provisioning state from the GPIO/PSI (which is set via the ``rss_sysctrl`` register) and perform the reset.

-After the cold reset, the RSS will automatically transition to Device Manufacturer provisioning state "DM" as the LCM hardware state-machine reads the values of the cm_config_1 and cm_config_2 fields as non-zero.
+After the cold reset, the RSE will automatically transition to Device Manufacturer provisioning state "DM" as the LCM hardware state-machine reads the values of the cm_config_1 and cm_config_2 fields as non-zero.
 This state is designed to provision the DM provisioning key, the DM code-encryption key and the DM config.
 The procedure follows the same steps as the CM provisioning flow, with the exception that the bundle will now be encrypted and signed using the CM provisioning key and must be placed at the base of VM1.
-As before, once the provisioning bundle has been unpacked/run, the RSS must either be cold-reset or will perform this automatically.
+As before, once the provisioning bundle has been unpacked/run, the RSE must either be cold-reset or will perform this automatically.

 After the cold reset, the device will now be in Secure Enable "SE" mode, due to the dm_config_1 field being non-zero.
 Debug may be limited based on the hardware DCU mask for SE state.
 Provisioning will not be run on boot.

-Practical RSS provisioning
+Practical RSE provisioning
 --------------------------

-The RSS buildsystem produces two provisioning bundles (containing both code and data), and then encrypts and signs them with the RTL key to produce ``encrypted_cm_provisioning_bundle.bin`` and ``encrypted_dm_provisioning_bundle.bin``.
+The RSE buildsystem produces two provisioning bundles (containing both code and data), and then encrypts and signs them with the RTL key to produce ``encrypted_cm_provisioning_bundle.bin`` and ``encrypted_dm_provisioning_bundle.bin``.